Dr Radomir Julina - Managing General Partner

 Michael G Shulman MD – Managing Director Clinical Science & Development Strategy

-During a quarter century in industry drug development devoted to serious unmet medical needs, Michael was closely associated with the development, regulatory approval, or marketing launch of Neoral, CellCept, DynaCirc, Celsior, and Krystexxa® (pegloticase).
+During more than a quarter century devoted to industry drug development for serious unmet medical needs, Michael was closely associated with development, regulatory approval, new indications, marketing launch and post-marketing studies of 11 products including Sandimmune®, Neoral®, CellCept®, DynaCirc®, Celsior®, L-Asparaginase®, and Krystexxa® (pegloticase).

-In addition to Medical Affairs responsibilities at Sandoz Pharmaceuticals Corporation and R&D roles at Syntex Development Research, Michael was Vice President, Clinical Development, at Anergen, where he designed and led first-in-human clinical trials of novel biologics for active, DMARD-refractory rheumatoid arthritis or secondary progressive multiple sclerosis.
-He contributed his expertise to more than 20 biopharmaceutical companies and CROs such as Sandoz, Syntex, Genentech, Chiron, Alza, SangStat, Anergen, Neurobiological Technologies, Celtic Pharmaceutical Holdings, CTI Clinical Trial & Consulting Services, Research Pharmaceutical Services, and PRA Health Sciences.
+In addition to Medical Affairs responsibilities at Sandoz Pharmaceuticals Corporation and clinical development roles at Syntex Development Research, Michael was Vice President, Clinical Development, Anergen, where he completed first-in-human clinical trials of novel biologics for DMARD-refractory rheumatoid arthritis or secondary progressive multiple sclerosis.
+He contributed expertise to more than 20 biopharmaceutical companies and CROs such as Sandoz, Syntex, Genentech, Chiron, Alza, SangStat, Anergen, Neurobiological Technologies, Celtic Pharmaceutical Holdings, CTI Clinical Trial & Consulting Services, Research Pharmaceutical Services, and PRA Health Sciences.
 He is an Emeritus Member of the American College of Rheumatology, the American Society of Nephrology, the American Society of Transplantation, and the Society for Neuro-oncology.

 Michael is an experienced and versatile leader in translational medical/scientific research, as well as the design and execution of clinical trials.
 He has a track record of successful collaboration with academic investigators and Key Opinion Leaders, medical monitoring of global clinical trials, accompanied by positive FDA interactions and regulatory document submissions.